ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_multilingual/README.md

 check 'Administration path' detection method.
 Configuration is explained in the [documentation page of drupal.org](https://www.drupal.org/project/administration_language_negotiation)
-Please also review [the readme file](http://cgit.drupalcode.org/administration_language_negotiation/tree/README.md?h=7.x-1.2) By default, the English "Administration language negotiation" is active on edit pages, and admin/* pages.
+Please also review [the readme file](http://cgit.drupalcode.org/administration_language_negotiation/tree/README.md?h=7.x-1.2)

+By default, the English "Administration language negotiation" is active on edit pages, and admin/* pages.

+In "Language detection" definitions, "Content language detection" should not be "Interface", as the language for interface can be changed by this module.

 In the event that you uploaded .po file and want to see english on a non admin page you should to delete the translation from your imported strings.
 To delete translations, go to "admin/config/regional/translate/translate_en", select "Built-in interface" from the "Limit search to ", then click "delete" in the operation column facing the string you do not want to see translated.